nils-hamel/turing-project/README.md

 Auto-encoders are used to determine in which extend neural networks are able to learn and generalise specific data-sets in the domain of geodesy and geography.
 The goal of the study of auto-encoders is to verify their ability to understand the grammar of specific places and environments mainly from the point of view of interpretation and completion.

-Several _academic_ auto-encoders are considered and listed here :
+Single-layer auto-encoders :

 * [inv-hsv-osi-l2 : 1-layer sigmoid-l2 auto-encoder for image raster](https://github.com/nils-hamel/turing-project/tree/master/src/turing-auto/auto-inv-hsv-osi-l2)
 * [icv-hhv-ohi-l2 : 1-layer asinh-l2 auto-encoder for image raster](https://github.com/nils-hamel/turing-project/tree/master/src/turing-auto/auto-icv-hhv-ohi-l2)
 * [icv-htv-oti-l2 : 1-layer tanh-l2 auto-encoder for image raster](https://github.com/nils-hamel/turing-project/tree/master/src/turing-auto/auto-icv-htv-oti-l2)

+Three-layer auto-encoders :

 * [inv-hsv-hsv-hsv-osi-l2 : 3-layer sigmoid-l2 auto-encoder for image raster](https://github.com/nils-hamel/turing-project/tree/master/src/turing-auto/auto-inv-hsv-hsv-hsv-osi-l2)
 * [icv-hhv-hhv-hhv-ohi-l2 : 3-layer asinh-l2 auto-encoder for image raster](https://github.com/nils-hamel/turing-project/tree/master/src/turing-auto/auto-icv-hhv-hhv-hhv-ohi-l2)
 * [icv-htv-htv-htv-oti-l2 : 3-layer tanh-l2 auto-encoder for image raster](https://github.com/nils-hamel/turing-project/tree/master/src/turing-auto/auto-icv-htv-htv-htv-oti-l2)